Unique Considerations

 Special Equipment

-- Dolly: A heavy-duty dolly is essential for moving large appliances.
-It helps distribute weight and reduces the risk of injury.
+- Dolly: A hand truck or dolly is essential for safely moving heavy appliances.
+It helps to distribute weight and reduce the risk of injury.

 Expert Tips